 Check your mailbox in Curtin Hall, Room 413.
 A good way to keep informed about meetings, seminars, talks, and other important matters is to check your graduate student mailbox regularly.
 If you cannot find your mailbox, see the Graduate Program Manager in Curtin Hall 422.

-Check the Internet.
-The department maintains a web site that contains useful information, including student profiles and faculty bios, links to other sites, department policies, course offerings, and technical help.
-The address is www.english.uwm.edu.
+Check the Website Regularly.
+The department website contains useful information, including student profiles and faculty bios, links to other sites, department policies, course offerings, upcoming events, and technical help.

 Check your email.
 UWM email accounts are automatically created for new students.
 For questions about email, write to firstname.lastname@example.org.
 E.graduate is a listserv available to all UWM Department of English graduate students, current and former, who claim affiliation with the English program, regardless of his or her email address or status.
 To subscribe to the e.graduate list, write to the list manager at email@example.com.
 If you subscribe to this list, be respectful of other subscribers.
 Spamming is not permitted on this or other reflectors.
 Inappropriate activity may result in the subscriber being dropped from the reflector.